ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/debugging.md

 ## Section summary

 In this section we learned how helpful and developer-friendly is My Tested ASP.NET Core MVC with failed tests.
-Later in the tutorial we will also see how easy it is to debug with the **"ShouldPassFor"** method.
+Later in the tutorial we will also see how easy it is to debug with the **"ShouldPassForThe"** generic method.
 But enough about failures and errors.
 Let's dive into the [Controllers](/tutorial/controllers.html) testing!